 “China’s PVs offers opportunities for South Asian countries wanting to participate in the energy transition,” says Yixuan Cai, who originally met her team members at the Global Climate Action Summit in the United States in 2018.
 The team formed a “walker’s group” during breaks at the conference, and started hatching their cross-border plan.

-“We represent half of the world’s population,” said Indian reporter Kartikheyan Hemalatha of the nations represented on the team.
+“We represent half of the world’s population,” said Indian reporter Karthikeyan Hemalatha of the nations represented on the team.
 “And our aspirations are similar.
 China is a central player and has a direct impact on other South Asian countries.”

-Abhaya Raj Joshi of Nepal (onlinekhabar.com), Amar Guriro of Pakistan (Independent Urdu), Kartikheyan Hemalatha, of India (The Times of India, Firstpost, The Wire and Mongabay) and Yixuan Cai of China (Energy Observer) make up the team.
+Abhaya Raj Joshi of Nepal (onlinekhabar.com), Amar Guriro of Pakistan (Independent Urdu), Karthikeyan Hemalatha, of India (The Times of India, Firstpost, The Wire and Mongabay) and Yixuan Cai of China (Energy Observer) make up the team.

 Entries for CLEW’s second cross-border energy transition grant came from 48 journalists in 26 countries across Africa, Europe, South America, North America and Asia.